qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 This should work for the widest possible range of scenarios.

-The sequence of events in this macro is very deliberately chosen for the fastest possible stock G29 equivalence Stock `G28` behaviour in Beacon Contact mode issues very slow Z axis movements.
+The sequence of events in this macro is very deliberately chosen for the fastest possible stock G29 equivalence.

+Stock `G28` behaviour in Beacon Contact mode issues very slow Z axis movements.
 This macro is written to use the faster proximity mode Z axis movements to quickly cover unknown Z axis distances, before switching to the slower and more precise contact mode.